 Long term debt increased \$11.1 million in fiscal year 2017 to \$29.7 million as of June 30, 2017 when compared to \$18.6 million as of June 30, 2016.
 During fiscal year 2017, the Green Bank issued \$2.9 million of Clean Renewable Energy Bonds.
-The proceeds from these bonds will be used by CGB Meriden Hydro LLC to purchase a hydro-electric facility from the developer in fiscal year 2018 in a sale-leaseback transaction.
+The proceeds from these bonds will be used by CGB Meriden Hydro LLC, a component of the primary government, to purchase a hydro-electric facility from the developer in fiscal year 2018 in a sale-leaseback transaction.
 During fiscal year 2017, CEFIA Solar Services, Inc. borrowed \$1.8 million from the Connecticut Housing Finance Authority which it lent to CT Solar Lease 2 LLC to finance the installation of renewable energy and energy efficiency projects in municipal housing developments throughout Connecticut.
 The remainder of the increase in long term debt represents advances of \$9.5 million made to CT Solar Lease 2 LLC under its credit facility with KeyBank for total of \$14.2 million in new borrowings during fiscal year 2017.

-As of June 30, 2017, the Green Bank Board of Directors designated \$76.9 million in current and future unrestricted net position to fund contingent grant and loan commitments, the majority of which represent PBI payments to third party owners of solar facilities as described in Note 14.
-These grant and loan commitments are expected to be funded over the next one to six years.
+As of June 30, 2017, the Green Bank's unfunded contingent grant and loan commitments, which are obligations of the primary government, the majority of which represent PBI payments to third party owners of solar facilities as described in Note 13, totaled \$76 million.
+These grant and loan commitments are expected to be funded over the next one to six years from current and future unrestricted cash balances.